-First, check that you actually saved your changes.
-Go back to Settings » General and see if your tagline is correct there.
+First, check that you saved your changes.
+Go back to Settings » General and see if your tagline is correct.
 If necessary, change it again and click ‘Save Changes’ at the bottom of the page.

-If the “Just another WordPress site” text is still appearing on your site itself, then try clearing your cache.
+If the “Just another WordPress site” text still appears on your site itself, try clearing your cache.

 You could also try looking at your site on a different device or in a different browser to see if it’s a browser cache issue.

 If the problem persists, then you need to reach out to your WordPress hosting support for help.

 Wrong Tagline on Google

 What if the “Just another WordPress site” text is no longer on your website, but it still shows up in a Google search?